SamirTalwar/smoke/README.md

 Output will be in color if outputting to a terminal.
 You can force color output on or off with the `--color` and `--no-color` switches.

+Smoke requires Ruby 1.9.3 or greater.
+It does not require any additional gems.

 Enjoy.
 Any feedback is welcome.

 ## Origins